ttalvitie/modular-dag-sampling/README.md

-# modular-dag-sampling
+# Modular DAG sampling
-The code used in the experiments of the UAI 2019 paper "Exact Sampling of Directed Acyclic Graphs from Modular Distributions"
+The code used in the experiments of the UAI 2019 paper "Exact Sampling of Directed Acyclic Graphs from Modular Distributions".
+Coming soon.